Create Split-Color Text in Photoshop

 A split-color or half-color text effect created in Photoshop

-The basic effect.
+The basic split-color effect.

 A split-color text and stroke effect created in Photoshop